dtfabio/Manage-course-Gym/README.md

 # Software for manage course in a Gym

-Jimmy is a body building instructor and needs a program to manage the courses provided by his gym, the Air's Gym.
-Specifically, the program must make the following features available
+The General Manager of a large warehouse needs a program to manage the products in stock in his warehouse.
+Specifically, the program must make available the following features:

-1. Inserting a new course.
-A course is characterized by a code (alphanumeric), a name, an instructor and a maximum number of participants (between a minimum of 10 and a maximum of 50).
+1. Inserting a new product.
+A product is characterized by a code (6-digit number), a name, a description, a purchase price (unit), a number of product units in stock (quantity), and a minimum stock.
+The units of product in the warehouse are initially zero.

-2. Membership of a new customer.
-A customer is characterized by a code, a name, a surname and an age and a sex.
-The code consists of two parts: a letter indicating the type of subscription, B (children aged between 6 and 12 years), M (men over the age of 12) and F (women over the age of 12), and a numerical progressive.
-The customer's code is automatically generated upon insertion and must be displayed on the screen immediately after the new customer's membership.

-3. View the courses delivered by the gym.
-It is necessary to view the code, the name of the course and the number of enrolled students.

-4. Display of members.
-It is necessary to view the code, surname and name of each cardholder.

-5. Registration of a card to a course.
-The functionality takes the customer's code and the course code as input, displays the information relating to the codes entered (i.e. customer's name and surname and course name) and asks for confirmation of registration.
+2. Loading / Unloading of a product.
+The function takes as input the product code, a date, and the product units (quantity) to be loaded / unloaded, displays the name of the product and asks for confirmation of the load.
+Note: if the quantity is positive, it is a load, otherwise it will be a discharge.

+3. View extract loading / unloading.
+The function takes the product code as input and displays: the name of the product and the list of all product loading and unloading operations.

+4. Display list of products in reserve.
+View the list of all products in reserve (the quantity of which is less than the minimum stock) with an estimate of the expense to be faced to recharge the entire warehouse.
+To estimate spending:
+  a. calculate the expense to reload each product in reserve, multiplying the unit purchase price by the number of minimum
+  units to bring back the quantity of product in stock equal to 110% of the minimum stock.
+  b. add up all the amounts to top up each product in reserve.